Waxing Gibbous on

 Moon after descending node

-3 days after descending node on 31 January 2088 at 03:49 in ♉ Taurus.
-The Moon is located south of the ecliptic over the following 9 days, until the lunar orbit crosses from South to North in ascending node on 13 February 2088 at 04:30 in ♏ Scorpio.
+3 days after descending node on 31 January 2088 at 03:49 in ♉ Taurus the Moon is positioned south of the ecliptic over the following 9 days until the lunar crosses the ecliptic again from South to North in ascending node on 13 February 2088 at 04:30 in ♏ Scorpio.

 Moon after northern standstill

-1 day since the previous standstill on 2 February 2088 at 22:41 in ♊ Gemini when the Moon has reached North declination of ∠19.864°, the lunar orbit is extending southward over the next 13 days to face maximum declination of ∠-19.751° at the point of next southern standstill on 16 February 2088 at 15:48 in ♐ Sagittarius.
+1 day since the last northern standstill on 2 February 2088 at 22:41 in ♊ Gemini when the Moon has reached North declination of ∠19.864° the lunar orbit is extending southward over the next 13 days to face maximum declination of ∠-19.751° at the point of next southern standstill on 16 February 2088 at 15:48 in ♐ Sagittarius.

 Syzygy in 3 days